lisavercruysse-dev/worldcup-prognostics/README.md

 # worldcup prognostics
-This is a **school assignment** where I applied my knowledge from classes to build a **Spring Boot Web Application**.
+This is a school assignment where I applied my knowledge from classes to build a Spring Boot Web Application.
-The focus is on **backend architecture, REST API design, and reactive WebClient integration**, rather than frontend styling.
+The focus is on backend design so this is a raw HTML web app without any styling.

 ## Features
 - Create and join teams using an invite code